sneakysneak/docs/pages/connector-authentication/salesnexus_docs.md

 3. If you have obtained a permanent API Key go to step 4.
 If you do not have a permanent API Key go to step 5

 4. Enter your API Key and click 'Next'.
-The connector is now authenticated and ready to use.
+The connector is now authenticated and ready to use

 5. Enter any random string into the 'API Key' field (eg. abc)